 What is demodex?

-There are two mites principally involved, Demodex folliculorum and Demodex brevis.
-D folliculorum is found in small hair follicles, particularly eyelashes.
+There are two mites principally involved in human demodex infestations, Demodex folliculorum and Demodex brevis.
+D folliculorum is found in small hair follicles, particularly the eyelashes.
 In both its immature and adult stages it feeds on skin cells.
 D. brevis is found in the oil glands that are connected to small hair follicles and feeds on the gland cells.

 D. folliculorum mites are 0.3-0.4mm in length and D. brevis 0.15-0.2mm.
 This makes them invisible to the naked eye but under the microscope their structure is clearly visible.
 The 8 legs of this mite move at a rate of 8-16 mm/h and this is mainly done during the night as bright light causes the mite to recede back into the follicle.

-It has not yet been established if demodex is responsible for any skin disease (demodicosis).
-Increased numbers of demodex mites have been observed in the following conditions:
+It has not yet been established if demodex is responsible for any skin diseases but increased numbers of demodex mites have been observed in the following conditions:

 - ‘Pityriasis folliculorum’ – rough, dry and scaly skin